 Jags Care is a campus-wide effort to enhance, promote, and sustain a culture of caring and support at Augusta University.
 Jags Care is about reaching out to those who are facing challenges and directing them to helpful resources on campus.
 It's about bringing people together through various programs and activities to foster greater understanding and support.
 Jags Care is about being part of a caring community.

-Housed in the Division of Enrollment Student Affairs, Jags Care is part of the University’s effort to promote the resources of the CARE Team, support suicide prevention efforts, and promote Augusta University’s goal of holistic
+Housed in the Division of Enrollment Student Affairs, Jags Care is part of the University’s effort to promote the resources of the CARE Team, support suicide prevention efforts, and promote Augusta University’s goal of holistic student wellness.

 Emergency?
 Dial 706-721-2911 for emergency assistance on campus.

 When a person’s ability to perform basic tasks becomes impeded—tasks like sleeping, eating, going to class, getting assignments done, performing job functions, engaging socially, and managing normal daily stresses — it is important for the person to get help and support as early as possible.

 If you are concerned about a student’s well-being or safety—or have reason to believe this student may pose a threat to themselves or others—it’s strongly encouraged to fill out an electronic CARE report.
 The online form allows for 24-hour reporting, and submissions are forwarded directly to the CARE Team.

 Do not use this form if you are reporting an emergency situation.
 If someone needs immediate medical attention, or if the person is threatening to harm themselves or others, please call the AU Police immediately at 706-721-2911.